Date Thesis Awarded

 In particular, Experiments 13 and 18, run with a dry oil-coated probe on a “K” sandstone grain produced adhesion values that were up to 1 nN lower in the low salinity brine.
 Also, the initial response of the probe in more than 85% of low salinity, “K” grain approach curves were categorized as repulsion, and only the low salinity curves of Ex.
 8 showed repulsion at 10 nanometers, which averaged 3 pN.
 Given that these experimental conditions are designed to reproduce an actual reservoir on a small-scale, it is predicted that a low salinity waterflood would generate increased levels of oil recovery.

 Knox, Jeffrey S., "Study of Oil-Mineral Interactions by Atomic Force Spectroscopy" (2014).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 10.

 Creative Commons License